 Nathaly González, BS (Bilingual Patient Navigator/Community Outreach Coordinator with the Capital Breast Cancer) provides navigation from outreach, education, screening to diagnostic services in community settings.
 She navigates patients throughout the DC metropolitan region and conducts community outreach in underserved areas.
 Originally from Colombia, South America, Nathaly is a graduate of the University of Autonoma in International Commerce and also of Benedict College where she earned a Bachelor’s degree in Business Management.

-Marquita Iddirisu, MPH (Patient Navigator/Community Outreach Coordinator) is a public health professional with over 7 years experience in community health and clinical research.
-She received her Masters in Public Health degree in Health Promotion from George Washington University and her Bachelors Degree in Biology from Spelman College.
-In 2014, she joined the Capital Breast Care Center, an initiative of Georgetown Lombardi Comprehensive Care Center, where she navigates women in the DC metropolitan area for mammography and clinical breast care services.
-Ms. Iddirisu also develops health education curriculum and tailors presentations to various audiences.
-Additionally, she helps to write grants for community programming to increase mammography adherence.
+Tyra Hooper, BS (Patient Navigator/Community Outreach Coordinator) is a public health professional.
+She received her BS in Community Health from the University of Maryland, College Park.
+In 2018, she joined the Capital Breast Care Center, an initiative of Georgetown Lombardi Comprehensive Care Center, where she navigates women in the DC metropolitan area for mammography and clinical breast care services.

 Dale Mooney (Community Outreach Coordinator) is a native Washingtonian and has spent the past 20 years working to help underserved populations.
 Mr. Mooney is responsible for outreach and publication dissemination from the Office of Minority Health and Health Disparities and Capitol Breast Care Center concerning research projects to women and men among minority communities throughout the District, Maryland and Virginia.